Skip to main content

 Who we are

-Qajaq USA is the American Chapter of Qaannat Kattuffiat—the Greenland Kayak Association.
-We are a small, passionate group of volunteers.
+We are a passionate group of volunteers.
 We average approximately 250 paying members and have members world-wide.
 Qajaq USA is one of only three affiliated "qajaq" clubs outside of Greenland (the others are Qajaq Copenhagen and Qajaq Japan).
 There are about 25 qajaq clubs scattered among the small villages along the coast of West Greenland (and one in East Greenland).
 These clubs teach kayak building and pass along skills, and are a major impetus in keeping the local kayaking traditions alive.

 We are proud to have had the late kayak historian John Heath as our first honorary member.
 John was a mentor and friend to many of us who founded Qajaq USA.
 Please read our Tribute to John Heath in the Summer 2003 Masik newsletter.

-To stay current on what's happening in Qajaq USA, please subscribe to our Masik newsletter.
+To stay current on what's happening in Qajaq USA, check out our Masik newsletter.

 Join Qajaq USA

 Qajaq USA is comprised of volunteers, so your contribution goes entirely to help fund its mission.
-This includes the publication of our high-quality printed Qajaq Journal, translation costs for historical documents (some of which have never been printed in English before), funding this website and the forums, costs of organizing and holding events, and purchasing gear to be used at events.
-We recently purchased eight tuillit (plural of tuilik), four aquilisaq (short skirts), three avataq, two harpoons, three SOF (skin-on-frame kayaks) and six paddles, for use at Qajaq USA events.
+This includes funding this website and the forums, costs of organizing and holding events, and purchasing gear to be used at events.
 Also, in striving to keep Greenland the center of Greenland kayaking and to promote "learning from the source," we have sponsored prominent Greenland kayakers and officials to visit the United States.
-This includes past-president Kaleraq and Lone Bech, Maligiaq Padilla, Kamp Absalonsen (former main competition judge), Adam Hansen and John Petersen.

 Qajaq USA Bylaws